+So, I’ll admit this article has been scaring me for awhile.
+Not because I have some sort of denim-based phobia but because guys jeans are a VERY personal preference.
+Everybody has their favourite style, detailing and fit, and more than that, there is such a huge variety out there that the thought of me having to compact it all down into about 600 words had me running for cover.
+But I persevered nonetheless… Jeans are a MUST.
+They can be used to dress down or dress up just about any outfit.
+They’re versatile and when done correctly, you should only need to buy three or four of the right pairs to last you for a long time.
+The more you wear them, the more lived-in they look, giving them distinct detailing that becomes individual to you.
+You can wear them with a belt or not, cuffed or no cuff, with loads of pockets, with none at all… basically however you want and they will always serve you well.
 However, there are a few ground rules we should cover.
-DO make sure your jeans fit you on your hips (see my article on fit for a full rundown), buy them in natural or neutral colours for the moment (like blacks, greys, blues) and try to stick to the stonewashed variety.
+DO make sure your jeans fit you on your hips (see my article on fit for a full rundown), buy them in natural or neutral colours for the moment (like blacks, greys, blues) and try to stick to plain washes.
 All acid wash is going to do is remind everyone of a Motley Crue video.
-The same goes for holes, rips and long threads; the distressed jeans are popular right now and right on trend with the whole workerwear look, but they come and go quickly and seeing as you are at the start of your journey then we should go with classic cuts and colours that will LAST.
+The same goes for holes, rips and long threads; distressed jeans are popular right now and right on-trend with the whole workerwear look, but they come and go quickly and seeing as you are at the start of your journey then we should go with classic cuts and colours that will last.
 As for all those guys with designer brands plastered over the pockets on their arse?
-The last thing I want when a lady is checking out my derriere is for her to then have some other guys brand or name in her head.
+The last thing I want when a lady is checking out my derrière is for her to then have some other guys brand or name in her head.
 And neither should you!

 And as always here are some fool-proof ways of using jeans: –

 But that’s just the tip of the iceberg!
 Try them with your favourite shirts, blazers, waistcoats, shoes, overcoats, jackets, Tees, cardigans, etc. Experiment and see what looks good for YOU.